nitish166/tinder/README.md

 ## [Click here for Live Demo of Tinder clone app](https://tinder-clone-73e21.web.app)

+- **Disclaimer:** The application does not contain or suggest the internal implementation of tinder.
+  And, it has been design and devloped for the educational purpose during the off office hours. and has no links with real app.

 ## Process of developing application:

 **Implemented a Tinder Clone application with MERN Stack (MongoDB, Express, React, Node JS)**